 Fellowship & Graduate Assistantships

 Accepted students receive a competitive fellowship and/or graduate assistantship package.
 The package includes full tuition, a generous stipend, health and dental insurance, and coverage of mandatory student health center fees.
-The combination of fellowship and graduate assistantship is guaranteed for four years for those who maintain satisfactory degree progress.
-Funding is also available during the fifth year for students who meet certain performance criteria.
+The combination of fellowship and graduate assistantship is guaranteed for five years for those who maintain satisfactory degree progress.

 Occasionally a student brings outside funding to replace or supplement the funding from the USC Marshall School of Business.
 Examples of outside funding sources include the Ph.D.
 Project, foreign governments, and the Accounting Doctoral Scholars program.
 Such funding is acceptable, but applicants should understand that funding source is not considered in the evaluation process.
 We accept only the top applicants regardless of the source of funding.